 The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.
+Patients could also speak to the head office complaints and customer care team if preferred.
+Information was available about organisations patients could contact if not satisfied with the way the practice or provider had dealt with their concerns.
+We looked at comments, compliments and complaints the practice received in the past 12 months.